TommyLeeCookSE/Public-Facilitator/readme.md

 - Formatted data that comes out:
     - 03/29/2024	Haley	Whitehead	T&D	T2111B	T&D	T2111C	414327		0 Boxes just labels
 ## About Me
 I'm a Business and Comp Sci major working on becoming a Software/Full-Stack/Automation Engineer.
 My focus in all my jobs is analyzing reptitive/error prone tasks and functions and automating them.
 I add value to any and every company I have worked for due to going above and beyond my scope as I try to create more efficient processes for myself and for future employees in my role.
-I enjoy thinking creatively to try and solve problems especially and I especially enjoy automating menial tasks or tasks where human error is prone.
+I enjoy thinking creatively to try and solve problems efficiently and I especially enjoy automating menial tasks or tasks where human error is prone.